-(A) Normal operation with power line energized:

-Standby generator standing idle.
-The line contactor (left side) is energized by the commercial line holding the line side contacts closed, connecting load, lights, refrigerator, etc. to the commercial power line.

-- (B) At the instant a power failure occurs: - 1.
+- A. Normal operation with power line energized: Standby generator standing idle.
+The line contractor (right side) is energized by the commercial line holding the line side contacts closed, connecting load, lights, refrigerator, etc. to the commercial power line. - B. At the instant a power failure occurs: - 1.
 The load is disconnected from the power line. - 2.
-The stop/start relay (SSR) starts the engine (explained in section 2). - (C) Generator powering the load:

-The stop cranking relay (SCR) normally closed (NC) contacts operate to automatically disconnect the engine starter.
-The generator side contactor (right side) will close and power either the total load or the emergency circuits.

-- (D) When the commercial power is restored: - 1.
-The start/stop relay stops the engine and opens the generator side contactor coil. - The generator contactor returns to its normal open position and closes the electrical interlock (TSG/AUX). - 3.
+The stop/start relay (SSR) starts the engine (explained in section 2). - C. Generator powering the load: The stop cranking relay (SCR) normally closed (NC) contacts operate to automatically disconnect the engine starter.
+The generator side contactor (left side) will close and power the connect load. - D. When the commercial power is restored: - 1.
+The start/stop relay stops the engine and opens the generator side contactor coil. - 2.
+The generator contactor returns to its normal open position and closes the electrical interlock (TSG/AUX). - 3.
 This permits the line side contactor to close, transferring the load back to the power line.